Calculating Your Financial Need

 There is a general formula which the Office of Financial Aid uses to calculate the amount of aid for which each student may qualify:

-Cost of Attendance (COA) - Expected Family Contribution (EFC) = Need for Financial Aid
+Cost of Attendance (COA) - Student Aid Index (SAI) = Need for Financial Aid

 COA: Cost of Attendance

-The Cost of Attendance (COA) is an estimated allowance for the cost of tuition, fees, books, supplies, room, board, transportation and loan fees during periods in which you are enrolled in classes.
+The Cost of Attendance (COA) is an estimated allowance for the cost of tuition, fees, books, course materials, supplies, equipment, housing, food, personal expenses, transportation and loan fees during periods in which you are enrolled in classes.

-The EFC is calculated by the U.S. Department of Education using the data students report on the Free Application for Federal Student Aid (FAFSA).
-The EFC is the amount that a student and his or her family are expected to be able to contribute toward his or her educational expenses.
+The SAI is calculated by the U.S. Department of Education using the data students report on the Free Application for Federal Student Aid (FAFSA).
+The Student Aid Index is used to determine a student’s eligibility for need-based aid (ex.
+Pell Grant, Federal Work Study, subsidized loan).

 The Office of Financial Aid attempts to meet students' need for financial aid by packaging (or awarding) financial aid from different sources.
 Decisions about which programs are offered may be based on such factors as: